Ahmad Bakhsh Sindhi

-Private life
+Personal life

-Ahmad Bakhsh Sindhi was born to Haji Mola Bakhsh Sindhi and his wife, Saira Hajjan in Bikaner, Rajasthan.
+Ahmad Bakhsh Sindhi was born to Haji Mola Bakhsh Sindhi and his wife, Saira Hajjan in Bikaner, Rajasthan to a Sindhi Muslim family.
 Sindhi was primarily raised and educated by his mother because his father died when he was 8 years old due to choking on a bone.

 In 1944, Sindhi achieved the gold medal in his Master of Arts and Bachelor of Laws studies at the prestigious Aligarh Muslim University in the city of Aligarh in Uttar Pradesh, India.
 From 1944 till 1947, he was a lecturer in philosophy at the Dungar College in Bikaner.
 He was remarkably proficient in English, Urdu and Hindi languages.

 On 6 June 1945, Ahmad Bakhsh Sindhi married Ameena Begum of Bikaner.
 The couple had five daughters (Late Mrs. Shamim Begum (High School Senior Teacher, Bikaner), Dr. Naseem Sindhi Salim (New York, USA), Mrs Abida Begum (Housewife, New York, USA), Late Ms Aziza Khan, MA LLB (Jodhpur), Ms Chand Sultana (New York, USA), and one son, Mr. Husain Sindhi Ahmad (Engineer, Philadelphia, USA).